Digital nomad born in New York but currently living online, Eva knows everything there is to know about packing and moving.

 Moving an LLC Is Like Relocating a Corporation In Terms of Tax

-Just like corporations, LLC (Limited Liability Companies) have similar options.
+Just like corporations, LLCs (Limited Liability Companies) have similar options.
 They can continue their work in the previous state and register it abroad as a foreign enterprise, but they have to duplicate their annual report and/or franchise tax fees and face more complicated tax filing.
 Furthermore, they can liquidate the old LLC without any federal tax consequences and form a new one.
 Another possibility is merging the existing LLC into a new one, without any immediate tax consequences if members from the old state continue to own at least 50% interest in the LLC.

 Moving a small firm or a corporation between the states takes time, but in doing so you’ll make it all legal and properly registered.